domfahey/pdf2png/CONTRIBUTING.md

 4. **Set up pre-commit hooks**: `uv run pre-commit install`
 5. **Verify setup**: Run `make check` to ensure everything is working

+## Security Guidelines

+- **Never commit secrets or sensitive data** to the repository.
+Use environment variables or secure credential management instead of hardcoding keys, passwords, or tokens
+- Check `.gitignore` for comprehensive patterns that should exclude sensitive files
+- If you accidentally commit sensitive data, revoke and rotate the affected credentials immediately
+- Be cautious when adding new dependencies - review for security vulnerabilities

 ## Testing Guidelines

 - Write tests under `tests/` named `test_<feature>.py`